marklogic/node-client-api/README.md

 ### Test and example setup and teardown

-To set up the test and example database and REST server, execute the following command in the root directory for the marklogic package:
+To set up the test and example database and REST server, first create manage-admin, rest-admin, rest-writer, and rest-reader users on the database server as listed in the etc/test-config.js file.

+Then execute the following command in the root directory for the marklogic
+package:

     node etc/test-setup.js